vaishnavipb/WWCodePython/README.md

 Day 19: Write a function to calculate the factorial of a number.

 Day 20: Write a function that takes a list of numbers and returns a new list containing only the even numbers.

+Day 21: Create a program to remove a specific element from a set.

+Day 22: Create a program to find the second-largest element in a list.

+Day 23: Write a program that checks if a key exists in a dictionary.

+Day 24: Write a program to remove vowels from a given string.

+Day 25: Create a program to concatenate two lists.

+Day 26: Create a program that uses a lambda function to square each element of a list.

+Day 27: Create a program that sorts a list of strings alphabetically.

+Day 28: Create a program that removes the nth element from a list.

+Day 29: Create a function that generates a random number between a given range.

+Day 30: Create a function that finds the second smallest element in a list.